The web is spilling out into the real world

 Theology itself can be affected by, and can affect, the web in these same ways.
 It will be a beautiful thing to start to see how this works, and I’m hoping to be one of the folks involved in this.
 It will give us new ways to think about God, and I don’t think we’ve even begun to see how much.
 But again, we could do it well or we could do it badly.
 We will probably do both in different areas, and we will need to be aware of which is happening.

 More dramatically, maybe, are the ways the web will affect the church and the ways we think theologically about it.
-We’ve seen people start to observe these shifts in small ways, I think, but too often these observations look specifically at Facebook, for example, (I don’t fault the church or theologians for this, as the business world is the same way) instead of looking at a broader perspective of what the internet actually means.3 The ways we create new faith communities are already being affected by the web, and the more we observe and think critically about this, the more this will be able to happen in positive ways.
+We’ve seen people start to observe these shifts in small ways, I think, but too often these observations look specifically at Facebook, for example, (I don’t fault the church or theologians for this, as the business world is the same way) instead of looking at a broader perspective of what the internet actually means. ((A great start, I thought, was Thy Kingdom Connected from Dwight Friesen.
+From my own perspective, I recently reflected on user experience design and ecclesiology, as I think this is a fascinating place where we can learn a lot of things.))
+The ways we create new faith communities are already being affected by the web, and the more we observe and think critically about this, the more this will be able to happen in positive ways.

 We’ll be able to (as we were before) create faith communities where we can avoid nuance, as this often happens on the web.
 But this is not the nature of the web, and we don’t have to design things that way.
 We can instead learn from the real, beautiful networks that are created as we design communities.